zhangyiqing1001/SharePoint-Document-Viewer/README.md

 -   Host Name

     The web application is installed and addressed by a unique host name.
 This is typically a DNS host name associated with the IP address of the server hosting PCC WOPI Client, e.g., pccsp.contoso.com.
-For evaluation purposes, a host name can be added to your Windows hosts file, for example, add "::1 pccsp" to C:\Windows\System32\Drivers\etc\hosts.
+For evaluation purposes, a host name can be added to your Windows hosts file.
+For example, in **C:\Windows\System32\Drivers\etc\hosts**, add **127.0.0.1 pccsp** for TCP/IPv4, or **::1 pccsp** for TCP/IPv6.

 -   Service Account